How to unroot Android

 Unrooting Android: ES File Explorer

 ES File Explorer is software for managing data on Android.
 It has a host of tools to do the job and very few people seem to realise that it can be used to unroot Android from a device.
+The best thing is it's free to download.

-Scroll down this menu until you see a few options with button sliders, some on and some off.
+Scroll down this menu until you see options with button sliders, some on and some off.
 One of these will be the Root Explorer option (off by default) - switch this on and it will ask for root privileges.

 Back on the main screen of the app, hit the box with the storage information at the top of the screen and locate the device's root folder - this will typically be in "system" | "bin".
 Find and delete both the "su" and "busybox" files.